 Try to be as open and honest as you can be with your answers.
 Describing your symptoms and how they're affecting you will help the GP determine whether you have depression and how severe it is.

 Any discussion you have with a GP will be confidential.
 This rule will only ever be broken if there's a significant risk of harm to either yourself or others, and if informing a family member or carer would reduce that risk.

 Treatment for depression usually involves a combination of self-help, talking therapies and medicines.

 The treatment recommended will be based on the type of depression you have.

 If you have mild depression, the following treatments may be recommended.

 Wait and see

-If your GP diagnoses you with mild depression, they may suggest waiting a short time to see if it gets better by itself.
-In this case, you'll be seen again by your GP after 2 weeks to monitor your progress.
+If a GP diagnoses you with mild depression, they may suggest waiting a short time to see if it gets better by itself.
+In this case, you'll be seen again by the GP after 2 weeks to monitor your progress.
 This is known as watchful waiting.

 There's evidence that exercise can help depression, and it's one of the main treatments for mild depression.
 You may be referred to a group exercise class.

 Talking through your feelings can be helpful.
 You could talk to a friend or relative, or you could ask a GP or local psychological therapies service if there are any self-help groups for people with depression in your area.